 Here is a list of considerations for creating community-specific recommendations from previous communities.

-“P16: I did fear making anybody look too unhealthy.
+I did fear making settings look too unhealthy.
 Because if it came out looking that way… I’m just not sure if they would continue to want to work with us.
-I: Hmmm.
-And why did you think that?
-P16: Well, if they felt that they were serving healthy food in the high school, and I said, ‘I don’t think you are—this is what we found.’
-Umm then they… they would be defensive, right. “
+Because if the high school felt that they were serving healthy food, and I said, ‘I don’t think you are—this is what we found,’ then the high school… they might be defensive.